ryseto/ryseto.github.io/members.md

 Please send the following items to [me](mailto:seto@wibe.ac.cn)
 - CV
 - List of publications
-- Copies of selected publications
-- Brief description of research interests
+- Summary of your research accomplishments and your research interests
 - Contact information of references

 ### Collaborators